-- Consumers of cotton-containing food products, particularly those concerned about the use of biotechnology to generate new crop varieties. - Industry sectors: - food importers and distributors of wholesale ingredients - processors and manufacturers of cotton-containing food products - food retailers - Government: - enforcement agencies - national Governments, in terms of trade and World Trade Organization (WTO) obligations.
+• Consumers of cotton-containing food products, particularly those concerned about the use of biotechnology to generate new crop varieties.

+- Industry sectors:

+- food importers and distributors of wholesale ingredients

+- processors and manufacturers of cotton-containing food products

+- food retailers

+- Government:

+- enforcement agencies

+- national Governments, in terms of trade and World Trade Organization (WTO) obligations.

 It is the Applicant's hope that cotton lines containing event GHB119 be commercially cultivated in major cotton-producing countries, including Australia.
-Such cultivation in Australia or New Zealand could have an impact on the environment, which would need to be independently assessed by the Office of the Gene Technology Regulator (OGTR) in Australia, and by various New Zealand Government agencies including the Environmental Risk Management Authority (ERMA) and the Ministry of Agriculture and Forestry (MAF) before commercial release in either country could be permitted.
+Such cultivation in Australia or New Zealand could have an impact on the environment, which would need to be independently assessed by the Office of the Gene Technology Regulator (OGTR) in Australia, and the Environmental Risk Management Authority (ERMA) in New Zealand before commercial release in either country could be permitted.